kut-info-ase-2019/raspi/README.md

 ## Your Application

 Let's develop a heat index indicator.
-Heat index is explained in [wikipedia](https://ja.wikipedia.org/wiki/不快指数)
+Heat index is explained in　https://en.wikipedia.org/wiki/Heat_index) or [wikipedia](https://ja.wikipedia.org/wiki/不快指数) in Japanese

 The indicator senses temperature and humidity each second, and light the LED corresponding to the current heat index.
 For example: